samumantha/CSC_GIS_presentations/events/Weekly_session_CSC_research_services.md

   * Make use of supercomputers, e.g. [Jupyter for Courses](https://docs.csc.fi/computing/webinterface/jupyter-for-courses/)
   * Host own (executable) course webpage, or virtual machines in CSC cloud
   * Store course releated data in Allas

+ -> Short talk "CSC cloud services for education" on 07.02.24

 # Free of charge usecases